Cross-laminated timber: Manufacturing

 The manufacturing of CLT is generally divided into nine steps: primary lumber selection, lumber grouping, lumber planing, lumber cutting, adhesive application, panel lay-up, assembly pressing, quality control and marking and shipping.

 During primary lumber selection, lumber will undergo a moisture content (MC) check and visual grading.
 Depending on the application, structural testing (E-rating) may also be completed.
 The moisture content check is conducted because the lumber that is typically used, can arrive with a MC of 19% or less, but lumber for CLT needs to have a MC of approximately 12% during manufacturing to avoid internal stress due to shrinkage.
 This test is also done so that adjacent pieces of lumber do not have an MC difference greater than 5%.
 In order to conduct an MC check, various hand-held or on the line devices can be used.
 Some are more accurate than others, as they check moisture content within the wood not just at surface level.
 Further research and development is ongoing to improve the accuracy of such devices.
 Temperature in the manufacturing facility is also checked and maintained throughout this process to ensure the quality of the lumber.
-Visual grading is performed so that any warping in the lumber is prevented from affecting the pressure the bondline can withstand.
+Visual grading is performed so that any warping in the lumber is prevented from affecting the pressure the bond line can withstand.
 It also ensures that waning, defects in the wood due to bark or missing wood due to the curvature of the log, does not significantly reduce the available bonding surface.
 For a product to be considered an E-class CLT, visual grading must be considered for perpendicular layers while parallel layers must be determined by the E-rating (the average stiffness of a piece of lumber).
 Products are classified as V-class if visual grading is used for both perpendicular and parallel layers.

 Using the results from lumber selection, the grouping step ensures the timber of various categories are grouped together.
 Lumber used for the major and minor strength directions are grouped primarily relying on MC and visual grading.
 Within the major strength direction, all lumber is required to have the same engineering properties so that panel limitations can be determined.
 Likewise, all lumber for the minor direction must have a single set of properties.
 Higher quality lumber can also be grouped so that it is reserved for areas in which fasteners are installed to maximize fastener effectiveness.
 For aesthetic purposes, some lumber will be set aside so that the outermost layer of a panel is visually appealing.
 Timber that does not fit into either category may be used for different products, such as plywood or glued laminated timber.